Describe a thing you did to learn another language?: IELTS Speaking Cue Card

 What challenges did you face while learning French?

-How do you think learning French will benefit you in the future?
+How do you think learning a language benefits you personally?

 Cue 1:What was it?